Quantum arithmetic with the Quantum Fourier Transform: Discussion

 The controlled quantum weighted adder opens many applications.
 Optimizing weighted sums is a problem that appears in data processing and network planning among others.
-A quantum weighted adder that has a uniform superposition of all the possible discrete weights for a given register size as its input can be combined with the quantum algorithm for finding the minimum \cite{DH96} to obtain a quadratic speedup in the weight optimization problem.
+Many machine learning algorithms need to compute weighted sums \cite{HTJ09}.
+For instance, neural network training requires choosing a set of weights that minimizes a weighted sum of the samples.
+A quantum weighted adder that has a uniform superposition of all the possible discrete weights for a given register size as its input can be combined with the quantum algorithm for finding the minimum \cite{DH96} to obtain a quadratic speedup in the optimization problem.
 For a good enough weight precision this can be very helpful.